pgonzaleznetwork/HappySoup.io/README.md

 #### How happy soup can help you :white_check_mark:

 To answer to this problem is that you have to recursively query metadata dependencies until you get to the very last metadata member needed to the deploy the top level component.
+This is what we call a *Deployment Boundary*.

 This is **not a trivial thing to do** but Salesforce Happy Soup does it for one with one click. :heart_eyes:

 When you use the Deployment Boundary feature, the app will give you all the metadata that is needed to be able to deploy that component.
 You can then export this data in either an excel/csv or package.xml format (in which case you can immediately retrieve it from your org and package it!).

 ## :question: Who is this for